makaram99/cute-os/README.md

 * It will open with uVision Keil.
 * Enjoy the development.
 * You can build the project by clicking on **F7** key on keyboard.
+NOTE: The scheduler is the function called **cuteOS_ISR** which is periodically to run new tasks.

 **NOTE**: I've documented the code as much as I can.
 So, I hope you will understand the code.